-Panizzi: Conventional winery in Località Santa Margherita in the San Gimignano region of Tuscany, Italy.
+Panizzi is a certified organic winery in Località Santa Margherita in the San Gimignano region of Tuscany, Italy.
 It produces white wines under the Vernaccia di San Gimignano DOCG and red wines under the Chianti Colli Senesi DOCG and San Gimignano Rosso DOC denominations.

 Staff: Direttore: Walter Sovran (his first harvest here as a winemaker was 2011.
 Still there in 2020).